Netball: History

 England could learn from the mistakes in the past from the empty stands at Eastbourne.
 To get the right publicity and the right status desired, the game must emerge from the school playground.
 Netball should be part of a sports centre where social events could also be held.

 The World Netball Championships have been held every four years since then.
 The World Youth Netball Championships started in Canberra in 1988, and have been held roughly every four years since.
-In 1995, the International Olympic Committee recognized the International Federation of Netball Associations.
+In 1995, the International Olympic Committee recognised the International Federation of Netball Associations.
 Three years later netball debuted at the 1998 Commonwealth Games in Kuala Lumpur.
 Other international competitions also emerged in the late 20th century, including the Nations Cup and the Asian Netball Championship.